Symposia

 The immune system is known to play an important role in the development and progression of cancer.
 Cancer immunotherapy, which reinvigorates endogenous immune system or synthetically generates antitumor immunity, is now established as an important treatment modality for many types of refractory cancers.
 However, even theoretically efficacious therapies rarely elicit durable responses.
 In this session, we will explore key elements for future breakthroughs in cancer treatment through an in-depth discussion of the latest findings on the molecular mechanisms underlying therapeutic resistance to immune checkpoint inhibition, adoptive immunotherapy, and other molecular targeted therapies.

-Chairs Yuki Kagoya Keio University
+Yuki Kagoya |

-Daniel Utzschneider Department of Microbiology and Immunology, University of Melbourne
+Department of Microbiology and Immunology,

 6